anw5ph/connect4/README.md

 # connect4

-In order to run the app locally, go to httpd.conf and under:
+In order to run the app locally, go to httpd.conf

+1. Find this:
 ```
 <IfModule alias_module>
 ```
-type the following:
+Within the IfModule add the following:
 ```
 Alias /connect4 "path/name/to/html/folder/for/connect4"
 ```

-And under the following:
+2. Find this:
 ```
 <Directory />
     AllowOverride none